-TOPEKA Gov. Kathleen Sebelius today signed into law the $148.4 million school funding increase that was approved during a special legislative session and OK'd by the Kansas Supreme Court.
+TOPEKA Gov. Kathleen Sebelius today signed into law the three-year, $466 million school finance bill.

 More about school finance